zaphosting/docs/en/fivem_upvotes.md

+**📺Video:** Do you prefer instructions in the form of a video or as an additional visual supplement?
+No problem!
+We also provide a video for this topic:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/H-bdMJTQkSM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## What are FiveM Upvotes?

 FiveM upvotes give you the opportunity to have your own or another server placed higher in the server list.
 The more active upvote points a server has, the higher it will be ranked.